Jadwiga Falkowska

-Jadwiga Falkowska codename: Jaga, Zdzisława, Ludwika, Zaleska (November 13, 1889 in Tver, Russia – August 7, 1944 in Warsaw, Poland) was a Polish teacher, social activist, Scoutmaster (harcmistrzyni) and one of the founders of Girl Scouting in Poland.
+Jadwiga Falkowska, codename Jaga, Zdzisława, Ludwika, and Zaleska (November 13, 1889 in Tver, Russia – August 7, 1944 in Warsaw, Poland) was a Polish teacher, physicist, social activist, Scoutmaster (harcmistrzyni) and one of the founders of Girl Scouting in Poland.

-During the Second World War she was in the resistance.
-Jadwiga was murdered by RONA units during the Warsaw Uprising.
+As a physicist and teacher, she worked at the Warsaw University of Technology and the Stefan Batory University in Vilnius, and taught physics at the Krzemieniec Lyceum.
+During the Second World War she served in the Polish resistance (Armia Krajowa).
+Jadwiga was murdered by RONA units during the first days of the Warsaw Uprising.